MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/system-requirements.md

 When setting up the AKS host, use the `-vipPoolStartIp` and `-vipPoolEndIp` parameters in `Set-AksHciConfig` to create a VIP pool.

 #### MAC Pool Range
 We recommend having a minimum of 16 MAC addresses in the range to allow for multiple control plane nodes in each cluster.
+When setting up the management cluster, use the `-macPoolStart` and `-macPoolEnd` parameters in `Set-AksHciConfig` to reserve MAC addresses from the DHCP MAC pool for Kubernetes services.

 ### Network port and URL requirements